On the Complexity of Hazard-Free Formulas: Preliminaries

 We say that $M_i$ is a \emph{super-row} in $M'$ if there exists some $i'\in[k']$ such that $M'_{i'}$ is a sub-row of $M_i$. \end{definition}

 \begin{lemma}[Communication matrix simplification] Let $M$ and $M'$ be matrices as in the above setting.
-Without the loss of generality, assume that the rows in $M$ and $M'$ are distinct.
+W.l.o.g, assume that the rows in $M$ and the rows in $M'$ are distinct.
 Moreover, assume: \begin{enumerate} \item For every $i\in[k]$, $M_i$ is a super-row in $M'$. \item For every $i'\in [k']$ there exists $i\in [k]$ such that $M'_{i'}=M_{i}$. \end{enumerate} Then,